Most creative books ever made, in one place. Medieval girdle book, air pressure electrical book, sensory book, and many more.

 This exceptional book, Codex Rotundus, was crafted around 1480.
 It was a book of hours, a Christian devotional book popular in medieval ages, written in Latin in French.

-Despite being only 9 cm m in diameter, it consists of 266 pages.
+Despite being only 9 cm in diameter, it consists of 266 pages.
 The book spine measures only 3 cm, so the book must be held together by 3 clasps.
-The clasps are monograms shaped in the form of different gothic alphabetic letters.
+The clasps are monograms shaped in the form of different Gothic alphabetic letters.

 The creator of Codex Rotundus, an anonymous book painter from Bruges, Belgium, not only beautifully designed the text inside the round pages but also painted 30 exceptional initials.